SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0446

 --------------------------------

-India's benchmark 10-year bond yield rises 1 basis point to 8.65 percent following the first ever term reverse repo auction announcement, but traders expect the market to stay range-bound ahead of Tuesday's policy review.
+India's benchmark 10-year bond yield rises 1 basis point to 8.65 percent in early trade following the first ever term reverse repo auction announcement, but traders expect the market to stay range-bound ahead of Tuesday's policy review.

 RUPEE